 Section 402 from FHA Short Sale Guidelines

-Borrower Current at time of Short Sale.
+- Borrower Current at the time of Short Sale.
 A borrower is considered eligible for a new FHA-insured mortgage if, from the date of loan application for the new mortgage, all

 - Mortgage payments due on the prior mortgage were made within the month due for the 12 month period preceding the Short Sale, and

-– Installment debt payment for the same time period were also made within the month the month due.
+- Installment debt payment for the same time period was also made within the month due.

-Exception.
-A lender may take an exception to this rule for a borrower in default on his/her mortgage at the time of the Short Sale if the
+- Exception.
+A lender may make an exception to this rule for a borrower in default on his/her mortgage at the time of the Short Sale if the

 - Default was due to circumstances beyond the borrower’s control, such as death of a primary wage earner or long-term uninsured illness, and